How do I sign up for a class?

 Which clothes are best for making art at the studio?

 It’s always a good idea to have some special art clothes to wear to class—we all love to get as messy as possible!
 Some folks like to keep an old t-shirt in the car for easy transition from school clothes.
-We provide smocks, but we do use Artist Quality supplies.
+We provide smocks, but we do use Artist Quality materials.
 Their awesome quality tend towards permanence AND permanent stains.

 When will my art student bring something home?

 Our projects are designed to take more than one lesson.
-We teach lots of technique when exploring each new medium, and we encourage our artists to take their time and savor this beautiful process.
+We teach lots of classical technique when exploring each new medium, and we encourage our artists to take their time and savor this beautiful process.
 Most projects last 2-4 weeks, and you will have something lovely for your walls when we’re done!
-A special note: All artwork must be picked up by the end of class.
-We have so many students and limited space so we cannot save work after a class is complete.
+A special note: All artwork must be picked up by the end of the last class.
+We have many students and limited space so we cannot save work after a class is complete.

-Absolutely no drop-ins!
 Can my child or a friend sign up after the start of the semester?

 What if I’m running late?

-We introduce the lesson 5 minutes after class time.
+We introduce the lesson 5 minutes into class time.
 If you are late, your child will miss today’s techniques and critiques.
 If you are running late for pickup, you will get a call from us after class (in case you cannot contact your child on their phone).
 Our instructors go directly into teaching other classes after your child’s class time, or have other obligations, so prompt pickup is essential.
 We levy a $1 per minute fee for the habitually late.